 Archival Marine Acoustic Recording Units (ARUs)

-The use of passive acoustic monitoring (PAM) has increased recently with the availability of inexpensive and capable devices to collect acoustic data to observe and monitor marine animals.
+The use of passive acoustic monitoring (PAM) has increased with the availability of relatively inexpensive devices to record large amounts of acoustic data on marine animals.
 One type of passive acoustic sensor is the archival marine acoustic recording unit (ARU).
-Here, archival means that the data are collected and stored onboard the unit for analysis after the instrument is recovered.
+Archival refers to data that are collected and stored by the unit for analysis after the instrument is recovered.

 Additional Links on DOSITS